Pear Bread is a moist, fruit-filled, quick bread recipe. Naturally sweet and full of flavor with fresh pears, cinnamon, vanilla, and almonds.

 - 1 teaspoon salt

-- 4 D'Anjou pears , peeled, cored and chopped
+- 4 D’Anjou pears , peeled, cored, and chopped (about 4 cups total)

 - 1 tablespoon lemon juice